All Episodes

 It required a massive heater to heat the water.

-I mean, we're talking about what was the temperature, 25, 26 degrees, had to heat the water and keep it hot enough that it would remain hot while being lifted by the helicopter.
+Had to heat the water and keep it hot enough that it would remain hot while being lifted by the helicopter high enough.

 And then they had that somebody good aim on the helicopter dumping the water on the frozen windmill.

-And this is just one bit.
+And this is just one bad.

 But just absurd, just literally absurd stuff.

-And if there were no fossil fuels, if they left us like Obama had succeeded, and there wasn't any way to get a helicopter off the ground, and there wasn't a way to heat the water because we had not used those sources anymore, then people who depend on wind power for their electricity would have been frozen to death.
+And if there were no fossil fuels, if they leftists like Obama had succeeded, and there wasn't any way to get a helicopter off the ground, and there wasn't a way to heat the water because we had not used those sources anymore, then people who depend on wind power for their electricity would have been frozen to death.

 And this is called innovation and forward thinking.